sozgur/express-jobly/readme.md

 # Jobly Backend

 This is the Express backend for Jobly, version 2.
+Written in Node using the Express web framework and a PostgreSQL database.

 To install: